Explore the history of St. Petersburg College

 Suggested media - picture of new building from Smug Mug and slide show of media installations at midtown.

 Alumna Nicole Stott participates in an Extravehicular Mobility Unit (EMU) spacesuit fit check.

-Among the school's more prominent alumni are two NASA astronauts, Nicole Stott and Samuel Durrance; Bob Carroll, a writer and creator of the I Love Lucy television show; aquanaut Sylvia Earle; movie actress Carol Baker; rock musician Jim Morrison of The Doors; Wendell Ware, a creator and leader in the development of microfilm, microfiche and ultra fiche; Howard Johnson, who played on the New York Mets World Championship team; numerous authors; artists; judges; lawyers; political leaders; and local and national business and civic leaders.
+Among the school's more prominent alumni are two NASA astronauts, Nicole Stott and Samuel Durrance; Bob Carroll, a writer and creator of the I Love Lucy television show; aquanaut Sylvia Earle; movie actress Carroll Baker; rock musician Jim Morrison of The Doors; Wendell Ware, a creator and leader in the development of microfilm, microfiche and ultra fiche; Howard Johnson, who played on the New York Mets World Championship team; Lobo (Roland Kent Lavoie), pop singer; David Muse, who played flute and sax with Firefall and the Marshall Tucker Band; numerous authors; artists; judges; lawyers; political leaders; and local and national business and civic leaders.

 St. Petersburg College continues its long tradition of excellence wrought by dedicated faculty and visionary leadership.
 Affordable, accredited and comprehensive in its offerings, SPC continues to be responsive to community needs and committed to student success.